Zoning & Infrastructure

 Please note that timelines on projects may change based on weather conditions and funding.

-Cortland Street Bridge Rehabilitation Project to Begin September 22
+Cortland Street Bridge Rehabilitation Project

 The Chicago Department of Transportation (CDOT) today announced the start of a major rehabilitation project on the Cortland Street Bridge over the North Branch of the Chicago River.
 Beginning September 22, 2025, Cortland Street will be closed to vehicle traffic in both directions between Mendell Street and Kingsbury Street.
 The closure is expected to last approximately 18–24 months.
 One sidewalk will remain open until winter 2025.